widro/archive_ip_version7/plugins/wp-super-cache/readme.txt

 	`<Directory /home/www/>`
 	`AllowOverride All`
 	`</Directory>`
 10. wp-content/advanced-cache.php loads the caching engine.
 This file is generated by the plugin.
-Make sure the path in the include_once() is correct.
+It uses the constant WPCACHEHOME to load the caching engine.

 == How to uninstall WP Super Cache ==